Saint Ada

 Saint Ada (also known as Adeneta, Adna, Adnetta, Adonette, Adrechild, Adrehildis, end of 6th or 7th century), was a saint and abbess.
 She was the niece or granddaughter of Saint Englebert, bishop of Le Mans.

 Ada was a nun at Soissons, France.
 Englebert promoted her as abbess there; he later transferred her to the monastery of Pré (St. Julian de Prato) at Le Mans and then installed her as abbess there.
 Her feast day is December 4.

+Biography

+She was a nun in Soissons and abbess of the Abbey of Saint Julien-des-Prés in Le Mans.

+She is the niece of Saint Aiglibert,Diocese of Le Mans.